victorng40/tmmax/paper/paper.md

 We used Python’s timeit module to benchmark each simulation 50 times, averaging results to minimize transient effects and all comparisons run on a single Intel Core i9 core without GPU or multicore use to ensure fairness.

+# Installation

+TMMax can be readily installed from the Python Package Index using `pip install tmmax`, which automatically handles all dependencies.

 # Acknowledgements